wingify/readme-central/docs/Best Practices/fme-sdks-performance-n-benchmarking.md

 ## Network Usage Profile

-The Network Usage Profile defines how and when the VWO FME SDK communicates with external servers over the network.
+The Network Usage Profile defines how and when the VWO FE SDK communicates with external servers over the network.
 Understanding this helps developers assess the SDK’s impact on bandwidth, latency, and reliability, especially in environments like serverless functions, mobile apps, or edge infrastructure where network calls are sensitive and often limited.

-In the Feature Management and Experimentation (FME) context, many tools require frequent communication with backend servers to fetch flag decisions, send telemetry, or synchronize states.
-VWO FME SDKs, however, are designed to minimize such overhead through offline, local decision-making and asynchronous, batched network interactions.
+In the Feature Experimentation (FE) context, many tools require frequent communication with backend servers to fetch flag decisions, send telemetry, or synchronize states.
+VWO FE SDKs, however, are designed to minimize such overhead through offline, local decision-making and asynchronous, batched network interactions.

 ### VWO Settings from VWO CDN(DaCDN)

 * **Endpoint**: [https://dev.visualwebsiteoptimizer.com/server-side/v2-settings](https://dev.visualwebsiteoptimizer.com/server-side/v2-settings)
 * **Size**: Depends on the number of running feature flags and their configurations.
 For example: 2-3 kB for 10 feature flags and their rule configurations
 * **Caching**: Edge-cached via CDN
-* **Fallback behavior**: Uses stale settings if fetch fails(built-in for FME client-side SDKs only)
+* **Fallback behavior**: Uses stale settings if fetch fails(built-in for FE client-side SDKs only)

 ### Tracking Events API